TobiasPankner/Teams-Auto-Joiner/README.md

 - **random_delay:**
 If true, adds a random delay (10s-30s) before joining a meeting.
 Can be useful so the bot seems more "human like".

+- **check_interval:**
+The amount of seconds to wait before checking for meetings again.
+Only integer numbers greater than 1 are allowed.

 - **auto_leave_after_min:**
 If set to a value greater than zero, the bot leaves every meeting after the specified time (in minutes).
 Useful if you know the length of your meeting, if this is left a the default the bot will stay in the meeting until a new one is available.